angelobreuer/localtunnel.net/README.md

 > ![](https://i.imgur.com/cX476cI.png)

+## Features

+#### Open Webbrowser

+If you are developing an web application or something else, you can put the --browser option onto your command, and the client will open your browser with the subdomain.

+#### Dashboard

+The client records all recent connections made and shows where they pointed at.
+You can also disable the dashboard if needed.

+#### HTTP header manipulation

+The client fetches HTTP headers during the request and transforms the Host header to point onto the target domain to emulate a real proxy.
+If you want to disable this to make a passthrough proxy, specify the `--passthrough` option.

+## CLI

 You can change the options as you need, here is a list of options the client offers:

 ```